How the Leading Edge Energy Tender process works

 Different retailers can price certain load profiles very competitively compared to what they would normally quote.

-By going to tender, we secured a peak and shoulder electricity rate under 5c/kWh for Plastic Forests, to make $26,000 per annum saving.
+By going to tender, we secured a peak and shoulder electricity rate under 5c/kWh for Plastic Forests, to make $26,000 per annum in savings.

 Step three – Presenting our findings